Defasium/vkCaptchaBreaker/README.md

   * [Results](#results)
   * [Sources](#sources)
 ____
+## Features

+Currently supported actions (on mobile domain m.vk.com only):
+* messages ✉️
+* likes ❤️
+* comments 💬
+* adding to friends 🧑‍🤝‍🧑

+Please, note that captcha on login page and promocode page is not supported!

 ## Installation

 # <span style="color:red">Update v1.6: 30% faster, CORS is no longer a problem </span>